on404/bootloader-kernel/README.md

 - **Files**:
   - `kernel.asm`: Entry point for the kernel and print msg.

+## Compile Instructions
+Instructions for compiling the bootloader and kernel are available in the `compile_instructions` file located in this repository.

 ## Notes
 - This project serves as a foundational example and is not intended for production environments.
 - Feel free to explore, modify, and expand upon the provided codebase for learning and experimentation purposes.